TrudAX/denistrunin-blog/src/posts/performance-projmanage/index.md

 Before the project I suggest reviewing the deployment process and try to simplify it if possible.
 Ideally we should be able to do deployments every day if needed.

 Also a great role in the project success plays a good communication channel(other than e-mail).
-A group in Microsoft Teams probably the best solution for this, however sometimes is tricky to create due to different users' domains.
+A group in Microsoft Teams probably the best solution for this, however sometimes is tricky to create due to different users' domains(check this [trick](https://github.com/Zerg00s/MultipleTeamsInstances) if you want to run multiple Teams on one computer).

 ## Deal with external integrations